NotSooShariff/luckyshrub-coursera/README.md

 # Coursera Meta Frontend Developer Certification Coursework 🌱

-This is a personal GitHub repository for the Coursera Meta Frontend Developer Certification coursework.
-This repository contains my final project, which is a peer-reviewed assignment I completed as part of the certification program. 📚
+This is a personal repository for the Coursera Meta Frontend Developer Certification coursework.
+This repository contains my final project, which was an **HTML & CSS only** peer-reviewed assignment I completed as part of the certification program.

 ## Project Overview 🌼